Iretha/data-structures-and-algorithms/docs/alg-03-bubble-sort.md

 {: .fs-9 }

 Relatively fast sorting algorithm, that does in-place sorting (sorts the array itself) and does not generate additional instances.
-The runtime characteristics is:
+The time complexity is O(N^2), relatively slow!
 {: .fs-6 .fw-300 }
 ---